Combine the Victorious

 Indie Electronic Pop from Vancouver

-Combine the Victorious began in 2007 with the indie rock album The World Over.
-Husband and wife team Mark Henning (producer/musician Pure, Headlong Hearts) and Isabelle Dunlop (fashion designer/singer) tried their hand at writing together and the very first song they finished later was licenced as a theme song for the television series “About a Girl” (Brightlight Pictures).
+Prior to 2023 Combine the Victorious was primarily a studio project.
+The group began when musician/producer Mark Henning (Pure, Headlong Hearts) joined with his fashion designer wife Isabelle Dunlop to write a song.
+That first song was licensed as the theme song for the Brightlight Pictures series “About a Girl.”
 Over the years 21 tracks have secured placement on series from Netflix (Tiny Pretty Things, The Order), CBC (Fakes), CTV (Whistler) The CW (90210) FOX (Animal Control) and several independent documentaries and dramas.

 Press / Reviews